OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0 WASD/README.md

 You will likely get an error message here saying that one of the below parts won't be assembled due to missing date.
 If this pops up and the part in question is `NONE1` then you can press `Continue` because `NONE1` is the OLED module and JLC cannot assemble those.

 9 - You will now see a list of components that will be used to assemble the boards.
-If there are no listed issues here you can click on on the `NEXT` button. (note 6), (note 7)
+If there are no listed issues here you can click on the `NEXT` button. (note 6), (note 7)

 Note 6 - You can also use this page to omit parts from the assembly.
 This can primarily be used to not include case side LEDs if you don't plan on offering the LED case in the future.
 Please only do this if you understand what you are doing as omitting main parts of the design will lead to non-functioning boards.
 We are not responsible for any boards that are non-functioning.